shwetaAgrawal/study_fastapi/README.md

 Notes:
 - Ruff runs with `--fix` by default in the hook.
 Use with care on large diffs.
 - Black is optional and commented out; uncomment in `.pre-commit-config.yaml` if you prefer it.
-- The mypy hook uses `-p example_pkg`.
+- The mypy hook uses `-p study_fastapi`.
 If you rename the package, update this argument accordingly.

 ## Jupyter notebooks with the venv interpreter